iamamitshrma/pinloc/README.md

 The user can pin the location and add detials about that location and the pined location data is store in database.

 This Project is based on MERN stack development.

+This Project is only for enhancing my MERN Stack development Skills and vistor face an issue about login and register because of Database.